laravel/forge-docs/1.0/resources/databases.md

 ### Syncing Databases

 For consistency, you should use Forge to manage your databases and database users.
-However, if you created databases from outside of the Forge dashboard, you can manually sync them using the **Sync Databases** button.
+However, if you created databases outside of the Forge dashboard, you can manually sync them into the Forge dashboard using the **Sync Databases** button.

 When syncing databases, Forge will list the databases on your server and create records for any that are missing.
 Some database names are reserved by their database engine and will not be synced, including: